gouttegd/sssom-java/README.md

 Building
 --------
 Build by running `mvn clean package`.
-This will produce three distinct Jar files:
+This will produce four distinct Jar files:

 * `sssom-core-x.y.z.jar` (in `core/target`): a minimal Java library,